CICE-Consortium/About-Us/CodeOfConduct.md

 prohibited.

-CICE Consortium members who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.
+CICE Consortium members who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by the Lead Coordintor and Team Leads.

 ## Attribution